MicrosoftDocs/sql-docs/docs/carbon/code-snippets.md

 ### Placeholders

 Placeholders are tabstops with values, like `${1:foo}`.
-The placeholder text will be inserted and selected such that it can be easily changed.
+The placeholder text is inserted such that it can be easily changed.
 Placeholders can be nested, like `${1:another ${2:placeholder}}`.

 ### Choice

 Placeholders can have choices as values.
-The syntax is a comma separated enumeration of values, enclosed with the pipe-character, for example `${1|one,two,three|}`.
-When the snippet is inserted and the placeholder selected, choices will prompt the user to pick one of the values.
+The syntax is a comma-separated enumeration of values, enclosed with the pipe-character, for example `${1|one,two,three|}`.
+When the snippet is inserted and the placeholder selected, choices prompt the user to pick one of the values.

 ### Variables